Medimnos: History

 The medimnos originated in Corinth and was adopted as a unit of measurement by Classical Athens and Megara as well as various other Greek poleis.

 It was the measure used by Solon to establish a Timocratic Constitution in Athens around 595 BCE.
 According to this constitution, various amounts of grain needed to be paid as tax to secure certain ranks or social statuses (for example, a payment of 500 medimnoi to become a military commander, but only 200 or less to become an agricultural worker).
 Since taxes could be paid in any of the foodstuffs common at the time (agricultural crops, wine, meat, fish etc.), it was necessary to adjust the actual volume being paid according to its relative value at the time of payment.

 After the reforms introduced in the second century BCE, the medimnos was set at 58.92 liters.
 The smaller units of division all remained the same, with the exception of the kotyle, which was 1/238 of a medimnos.

 It is difficult to ascertain how much a medimnos would have weighed.
 The weight of a medimnos is currently believed to be 40 kilograms of wheat, or 31 kg of barley.
 This difference is very significant in attempting to judge how much tribute would have been paid at the time.

-It is believed that an active adult male in the sixth century BCE would have needed to consume about eight medimnoi per year, with a typical female consuming a slightly lower amount.
+It is believed that an active adult male in the sixth century BCE would have needed to consume about eight medimnoi per year (a choinix was considered the daily norm), with a typical female consuming a slightly lower amount.
 From these figures, it can be estimated that a young family including a father, a mother and three children would have consumed approximately 25 medimnoi every year.
 The payment required to receive a very high rank, therefore, would feed approximately 20 families.